-In order to know whether you can perform your occupation (or any other work in the economy), the disability claims handler deciding your long-term disability claim or Social Security Disability claim needs to determine your residual functional capacity (RFC).
+In order to determine whether you can perform your occupation (or any other work in the economy), the disability claims handler who is deciding your long term disability claim or Social Security Disability claim needs to assess your residual functional capacity (RFC).
 This is accomplished by having a doctor perform a residual functional capacity assessment and complete an RFC form.
-This form is also known as an Attending Physician Statement or a Medical Source Statement.
-We’ll use these terms interchangeably throughout this article.
+This form is also known as an Attending Physician Statement (APS) or a Medical Source Statement (MSS).
+We will use these terms interchangeably throughout the rest of this article.

 What Is a Residual Functional Capacity Assessment?

-A residual functional capacity assessment is an evaluation of your impairment(s), and any related symptoms, such as pain, which may cause physical and mental limitations that affect what you can do in a work setting.
+A residual functional capacity assessment is an evaluation of your impairment(s) and any related symptoms, such as pain, that may cause physical and mental limitations affecting what you can do in a work setting.
 Your RFC is the most you can still do despite your limitations.